Self-hosted security proxy for agent traffic

 What teams usually ask first.

 The goal is not to pretend every security problem is solved.
-The goal is to be crisp about what TrapDefense already does well.
+The goal is to be crisp about where TrapDefense is strongest today.

 What does TrapDefense protect against?